Mule Track Gries Pass

 - Diverse landscapes – from the lush Rhone Valley to the glaciers of the Alps.

-- Gries wind park, the forward-looking energy project in Valais.
+- Gries wind park, the promising energy project in Valais.

 Turn-by-turn directions

-The hike from Ulrichen train station up to Griespass is clearly marked.
+The hike from Ulrichen train station up to the Gries Pass is clearly marked.

-It is possible to shorten the hike by omitting either the Griespass or the Corno Pass.
-Various shortcuts lead directly to the Nufenenpass.
+It is possible to shorten the hike by skipping either the Gries Pass or the Corno Pass.
+Various shortcuts lead directly to the Nufenen Pass.

-At the summit of the Nufenenpass, there is a restaurant available for refreshments.
-The bus stop for the return journey is also located here.
+At the summit of the Nufenen Pass, there is a restaurant for refreshments.
+The bus stop for the return trip is also located here.

-The long-distance hiking trail ViaSbrinz takes five days and covers over 110 km from Stansstad on Lake Lucerne to Ponte in the Italian Val Formazza.
+The long-distance hike ViaSbrinz takes five days and covers over 110 km from Stansstad on Lake Lucerne to Ponte in the Italian Val Formazza.
 The described hike includes a section of the last stage of this multi-day hike.

 Start